 Why are people on Facebook?

-Even with all the changes Facebook is making, in an attempt to make themselves very ecommerce friendly, the reality is people don’t log onto Facebook account with the intention of buying something.
+Even with all the changes Facebook is making, in an attempt to make themselves very purchase friendly, the reality is people don’t log onto Facebook with the intention of buying something.
 Sites like Amazon and Etsy are specifically for commerce and people are there to buy.
-Facebook users want to scroll through their news feed and keep up with family and friends, share photos and videos, debate politics, etc. Facebook is a “social media” platform, people use it to socialize and build relationships.
+Facebook users want to scroll through their news feed and keep up with family and friends, share photos and videos, debate politics, etc. Facebook is a “social media” platform, people use it to socialize and build relationships or be amused.

 Advertising on Facebook is like placing a billboard (one that is hopefully very targeted) along the road as people drive by.
 People are quickly scrolling through their newsfeed and you only have a small window of opportunity to catch their attention and get them off Facebook and onto your website.
 When I make a Facebook ad, I don’t try and reinvent the wheel, I simply look specifically at what the online marketing experts are doing.
 These are the guys that have already spent a ton of money testing and figuring out what kind of ads work.
 Look at these ad examples from my newsfeed: